tdeprelle/workflow_and_installs/initial_steps.md

 ### Going further ?

 If like me, you work in academia; you'll want to install Sublime-text, Latex, Python, Cuda, and Torch.
 Browse through the repo and check if something can interest you !

+If you think I forgot something important or super useful, don't hesitate to help contribute to make this post better :)

 ### Acknowledgment
 If you reach this point without any errors, as you should, you want to say, thank you 'apt-get' !